danielsarkwa/recipes-app/README.md

 # recipes-app
-This app is focused on the architecture of angular and the user flow and not the ui design.
+This app is focused on the architecture of angular using ng-rx and the user flow and not the ui design.

-The app is a working progress.

 # Current scope of the appllication
  - Component interaction